tsdconseil/opencv-demonstrator/doc/coding-style.md

 This document describe the coding rules to be applied in the project, so as to preserve coherency.

+## GIT repository usage rules

+The following rules come in addition to common practice:
+ - Comment each commit with a meaningful, synthetic description.
+A description should not be "updated this.file", but should describe what has been done.
+ - A commit should not be split into artificial multiple commits with the same description.
+E.g. please be synthetic: adding one feature should result in one commit.
+ - A commit comment should begin with [...], where ... is the module / feature / file impacted by the modification
+ - A commit comment should not necessarily specify the list of impacted files (it is already listed by Git)

+Counter example (not to be done):
+ - commit 1: updated afile.cc
+ - commit 2: updated afile.cc

+Good example:
+ - commit 1: [video] Added management of [a feature] in the video processing toolchain
+ - commit 2: [mmi] Automatic resize of the display window

 ## C++ coding rules

  - Documentation: [Doxygen format] (http://www.doxygen.org)